AC Circuit Board Fuse Keeps Blowing (What to Do)

 You may also be experiencing shorts if there are any shorts or loose wires, especially if you can’t find any rhyme or reason behind when the fuse is blowing.

 There may be a short in the connecting wires between the air handler and the condenser.
-The connecting wire may have a cut or kink that’s damaged the cable causing the core inside to short and blow the fuse.
+The connecting wire may have a cut or kink that’s damaged the cable causing the core current inside to short and blow the fuse.

 Condenser is dirty